jake-edel/personal-site/README.md

 # Journal || Scrapbook || Whiteboard || Mind Dump

-A personal site for journaling, documenting, learning
+A sandbox site for  learning

-Work in progress

 Ideas include...
     - Logs for writing